andrasq/node-qnit/Readme.md

 #### t.contains( a, b, [message] )

-coercive test that a contains b as substring (strings), array element (array and non-array), subarray (arrays) or object key-value subset (objects).
+coercive test that a contains b as substring or a matches regex b (strings), array element (array and non-array), subarray (arrays) or object key-value subset (objects).
 If not arrays, objects or strings, a and b will be compared directly.

 #### t.strictContains( a, b, [message] )